 The accuracy with which the IPRIM estimates price changes depends, to a large extent, on the stability over time of the conditions initially established.
-This implies that the product selected for the sample should not change its technical and commercial of the prices of that product.
+This implies that the product selected for the sample should not change its technical and commercial characteristics.